hyurl/sfn/docs/v06x/en-US/cli-repl.md

 To open the REPL window, simply type the command `sfn repl <appId>` in the terminal, where the `<appId>` is the server you wish to attach, e.g.
-`sfn repl web-server-1` will attach the REPL session to the web-server-1.
+`sfn repl web-server` will attach the REPL session to the web-server.
 Once the REPL is ready, you can do almost everything you familiar with the built-in REPL.